The war on analytics talent & BICC project backlog: can data estate automation be the solution?

 Automation has always been a key solution for bringing greater efficiency into industries and vocations of all types.
 When it comes to data management however, and especially data integration and ETL (Extraction, Transformation and Loading) strenuous, repetitive coding still is the way most BI professionals are building the Data Warehouse.
 Data Warehouse Automation can accelerate intricate processes and allow proficient Analytics professionals to execute and complete more important tasks that lead to real business value. timeXtender's Discovery Hub is such an enabling technology to modernize and transform one’s data estate can clear project backlogs and relieve Analytics professionals from current time-consuming coding processes.
 TimeXtender and their distinctive data architecture, Discovery Hub®, is a high-performance software platform, which leverages AI and automation to build a flexible, information-focused data estate on the Microsoft SQL Server Data Platform.

 It is imperative that IT or a lack of skills never is a limiting factor for an organization to become more data-driven.
 Instead, it should empower users to leverage all the valuable information they have already stored and to use this information as support for even more intelligent decisions.
-So, companies looking for a platform that is specifically designed to build and maintain this type of data discovery architecture should consider to deploy their data estate to Microsoft Azure and enable instant access to data with timeXtender’s Discovery Hub.
+So, companies looking for a platform that is specifically designed to build and maintain a modern data discovery architecture should consider to deploy their data estate to Microsoft Azure and enable instant access to data with timeXtender’s Discovery Hub.
 Because this data architecture persists in the users’ environment, it provides the users with instant access to data enabling immediate analytics.
 The software is able to bridge the gap between business and IT by transforming IT from a gatekeeper to a shopkeeper.